junwoo091400/Useful-Tips-Junwoo/README.md

 > Anything that doesn't fit in the ToC above

 1. VSCode
-   1. "Inline Parameters for VSCode" extension: [HERE](https://marketplace.visualstudio.com/items?itemName=liamhammett.inline-parameters).
+   1. Enable "C++ Intellisense > Inlay Hints > Parameter Names" in Settings.
+Details here if you are confused: [HERE](https://github.com/microsoft/vscode/issues/16221).
 This is so useful for visualizing the function argument names.
 Game changer in a cluttered code!